formbricks/formbricks/README.md

 <br/>

 > :octocat: Are you looking for snoopForms - the Open Source Typeform Alternative?
-We're building the next stage of the snoopForms evolution here with Formbricks - more modular, more open, and for all your form needs.
+We're building the next stage of the snoopForms evolution here with Formbricks - focused on experience management for fast growing companies.
 If you still are looking for the code of snoopForms you can find it in the [snoopforms branch](https://github.com/formbricks/formbricks/tree/snoopforms).

 > :warning: Repository still in progress `#buildinpublic`